chocolatey/choco-wiki/GettingStarted.md

 ### Uninstall

 1. Choco makes the determination that the package is actually installed.
-2. Choco will make a backup of the folder.
+2. Choco will make a backup of the package folder.
 3. The automation script is run if found.
 This should be used to clean up anything that is put there with the install script.
 4. If auto uninstaller is turned on, choco will attempt to run the auto uninstaller if a silent uninstall can be determined.
 Otherwise it will prompt the user (unless -y) to ask if they want the uninstaller to continue.
 The auto uninstaller can automatically detect about 80% of the different native uninstallers and determine or use the silent uninstall arguments.
 5. If everything is successful so far, the files snapshot is used to determine what files can be removed from the package folder.
 If those files have not changed, they will be removed.